juhannam/ctp431-2016/homework2/README.md

 # Homework 2: Music Visualizer
-Your second mission is designing music visualizers that convert music audio to a colorful animation.
+Your second mission is designing music visualizers that convert music audio to colorful animations.
 The start-up code is provided so that you can easily work on it.

 ## Step #1
-In the first example, you are going to visualize 10 subbands levels as a set of neighboring level meters, which is typical in audio EQ systems.
-In order to implement it, you need to write the followings by filling out the empty part of the start-up code:
+In the first example, you are going to implement a 10-subband level meter, which visualizes the sound levels separately for each frequency band.
+You need to complete the following parts by filling out the empty part of the start-up code:

 - Summarizing FFT spectrum to 10 subbands over frequency
 - Adding an envelope follower to each subband level